SpotlightKid/python-rtmidi/examples/midi2command/README.txt

 prepend it with environment variable assignments or use any shell variable substitutions or similar.
 Just use a wrapper shell or batch script is you need this.
-The program must be found on your ``PATH`` or you need to specify the absolute path to the executable.
+The program must be found on your ``PATH`` or you need to specify the absolute or relative path to the executable.
 The command will be started in the current working directory, i.e. the one you started ``midi2command`` in.

 You can put some placeholders into the command string, which will be replaced with values from the MIDI message which triggered the command.
 The placeholders